vkoskiv/TeslaTools/README.md

 `./getToken.py <Your Tesla account email> <Your Tesla account password>`

 This script will request a new token you can use for subsequent requests.
-It will also store it in token.txt along with other useful info
+It will also store it in token.txt along with other useful info.
 If you've already acquired a token, it will just be retrieved from your `token.txt` file.

 `./decoder.py <Your authentication token (acquire with getToken.py)>`